abt5555/ASISLandSeismicNavQC/README.md

-# ASISLandSeismicNavQC
+ASIS-Land-Seismic-Nav-QC-
-ASIS Land Seismic Nav QC ASIS Land Seismic Nav QC is a unique software designed to offer efficient QC tools for the positioning data of 2D/3D Land Seismic Acquisition projects.
+ASIS Land Seismic Nav QC is a unique software designed to offer efficient QC tools for the positioning data of 2D/3D Land Seismic Acquisition projects.
+Thanks to the ASIS Land Seismic Nav QC software, seismic surveyors and clients can conduct their daily and final QC easily based on map, table and interactive graph.
+With user-friendly interfaces, even those limited experience in seismic industry can easily navigate and utilize its features.
+The software`s current capacities include:

+Precise Horizontal/Vertical Datum Transformation
+2D Seismic Shot/Receiver Preplan Coordinate Generation
+Stakeout Coordinate/Offset QC
+Vibro/Dynamite Shot Coordinate/Offset QC
+Final Seismic Files QC
+ASIS Land Seismic Nav QC v4.1 is freely available to use.
+It is designed mainly for Land Seismic Acquisition projects in Turkiye.
+The software currently supports the datum and projection zones used in Turkiye.
+However, the software QC capabilities are applicable worldwide, with the exception of coordinate shifts in the map.
+As part of future development, other widely used datums and projections will be supported.
+ASIS Land Seismic Nav QC software is written and designed in C# programing language by benefiting from well-known GIS open source libraries such as GDAL, Dotspatial and ProjNET.
+The programmer of ASIS Land Seismic Nav QC software, Ahmet Bayram TOLUC, is a Senior Geomatics Engineer who has been working for Turkish Petroleum Corporation since 2016.
+During this time, he has been worked as an Offshore Seismic Navigator and a Land Seismic Surveyor & Client on many offshore and land seismic acquisition projects.
+He completed his MSc at The Ohio State University in 2016, focusing on Multi-GNSS PPP.
+For any concerns or problems, please contact via email: abtoluc@gmail.com.